Compline: Compline in Byzantine usage

 Compline is called literally, the after-supper (Greek (τὸ) Ἀπόδειπνον [apóðipnon], Slavonic повечеріе, Povecheriye), has two distinct forms which are quite different in length Small Compline and Great Compline.

 Both forms include a canon, typically those found Octoechos to the Theotokos, although alternative canons are used on certain forefeasts, afterfeasts and days during the Paschaltide.
 A further exception is on days when the liturgy to the saint(s) of the day is displaced by, e.g., by a newly canonized or locally venerated saint (or icon), the displaced canon is used and after that are inserted the stichera prescribed for vespers.

 The Office always ends with a mutual asking of forgiveness.
 In some traditions, most notably among the Russians, Evening Prayers (i.e., Prayers Before Sleep) are read at the end of compline.
 It is an ancient custom, practiced on the Holy Mountain and in other monasteries, for everyone present at the end of compline to venerate the relics and icons in the church, and receive the priest's blessing.

 Small Compline

 Small compline is prescribed for most nights of the year.
 It is presided over by a single priest without a deacon.

 The liturgy is composed of three Psalms (50, 69, 142), the Small Doxology, the Nicene Creed, the Canon followed by Axion Estin, the Trisagion, Troparia for the day, Kyrie eleison (40 times), the Prayer of the Hours, the Supplicatory Prayer of Paul the Monk, and the Prayer to Jesus Christ of Antiochus the Monk.
 Following these are the mutual forgiveness and final blessing by the priest and the priest's reciting of a litany.

 Before an all-night vigil, compline in the Greek tradition precedes great vespers, being read during the great incensing, while in Russian tradition it simply follows little vespers.

 Great Compline

-Great Compline is a penitential office which is served on the following occasions:
+Great Compline is a penitential daily office which is served on the following occasions: